poolifier/poolifier/README.md

   - `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN`: Submit tasks to worker using a weighted round robin scheduling algorithm based on tasks execution time
   - `WorkerChoiceStrategies.FAIR_SHARE`: Submit tasks to worker using a fair share tasks scheduling algorithm based on tasks execution time

-  `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN` and `WorkerChoiceStrategies.FAIR_SHARE` strategies are targeted to heavy and long tasks
+  `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN` and `WorkerChoiceStrategies.FAIR_SHARE` strategies are targeted to heavy and long tasks.
   Default: `WorkerChoiceStrategies.ROUND_ROBIN`

 - `workerChoiceStrategyOptions` (optional) - The worker choice strategy options object to use in this pool.